MicrosoftDocs/Viva/Viva/topics/viva-topics-card-viva-connections.md

 >[!NOTE]
-> Viva Topics cards will be available at the end of September 2022.
+> Viva Topics cards will be generally available at the end of September 2022.

 ## Viva Topics cards